No further covid deaths in county

 In total 189 people have died and tested positive for the virus at the county’s hospitals since the outbreak began.

-Of that number 169 were in the care of Shrewsbury & Telford Hospital NHS Trust, 15 at Shropshire Community Health Trust and five at the Robert Jones and Agnes Hunt Orthopaedic Hospital near Oswestry.
+Of that number 169 were in the care of SaTH, 15 at the community health trust and five at the orthopaedic hospital.

-Figures released today, also show that there have been no further deaths from the virus in care homes in either Shropshire or Telford & Wrekin.

-The Office for National Statistics (ONS) figures show that overall 105 people have died from the virus in Shropshire care homes and 50 in Telford & Wrekin care homes.
+Figures from the Office for National Statistics (ONS) also show that overall 105 people have died from the virus in Shropshire care homes and 50 in Telford & Wrekin care homes.

-There have also been 92 deaths in Powys according to ONS figures.

 Most Read